About the Thesis Fair

 What does an MSc student from your programme look like?

 An AI MSc student undertaking their thesis will be a 2nd year master’s student.
-The student has a solid foundation in machine learning theory and application, with specialities ranging from computer vision and natural language processing to reinforcement learning and traditional AI.
+The student has a solid foundation in machine learning theory and application, with specialties ranging from computer vision and natural language processing to reinforcement learning and traditional AI.

 Main areas of research